cfpb/design-manual/ui-toolkit/modals.md

 <div class="content-67 content-first">
 #### Keyboard navigation

+* When the modal opens, the focus should be on the first element users need to interact with.
+This could be either the first form field in the modal or the primary action button.
+* The close minicon should be able to be navigated to by a keyboard.
 * The modal should be closable by hitting the `ESC` key on a keyboard.

 </div>